Wet vs Dry Bathroom

 THE DRY ZONE?

-Image sourced from realtor.com
+Image sourced from Creative Design Studios

 What is the dry zone?
 The dry zone is referring to the zone where the more common activities typically take place.
 For example, the toilet or the vanity area.
 This is the zone where you, your family, as well as your house guests will be using.
 Because of that, it is important to keep it dry and hazard free so that none of you will have to go through the hassle of wiping your feet every time you use the toilet.